ÁBACO > BEGINNER | INTERMEDIATE | ADVANCED | ábaco practice

-These are the most basic figures in ábaco, including basic steps in open and closed position from rueda, and basic figures for partner change.
+These are the most basic figures in ábaco, including basic steps in open and closed position, and basic figures for partner change.
 Open and closed position refers to rueda de casino, as the structure in ábaco is connected to rueda de casino.

 tarro, dos tarros

 dile que no

 dame una arriba